dybran/Containerizing-a-JAVA-Stack-Application/Containerizing-an-application-using-docker.md

 __SCENARIO:__

-We already have a multi tier application stack which has many services to be managed as an operations or DevOps team and these services are running on EC2 instances in the cloud environment.
-We also need to run continous changes and regular deployments.
+We already have a multi tier application stack running on EC2 instances in the cloud environment which has many services to be managed by the operations or DevOps team.
+We need to run continous changes and regular deployments on the application.

 __PROBLEMS:__